 As the conversation continues, David makes the point that he “never went after trying to be the most aesthetically pleasing pretty putter.”
 Instead, he “went into making the most functional putters out there, configured in the right way.”

-In addition to putters, Adel golf has become a leading manufacturer of wedges and single length irons.
+In addition to putters, Edel golf has become a leading manufacturer of wedges and single length irons.
 Not many people realize that “Bobby Jones won the Grand Slam with single length irons.”

 His ideas, club designs and fitting methods truly work, and have for a long time.
 David’s been making clubs for Bryson DeChambeau since the young stalwart was 11 years old.
 The relationship continues to this day.